aymustfy/Mustafa-Ay/README.md

-:man:Hello everyone my name is Mustafa and I'm working on Selcuk University as Research Assistant.
+:man:Hello everyone my name is Mustafa.
+I'm working on Selcuk University as Research Assistant.

-I want to change my workspace for new challenge and adventure.
+:rocket:I want to change my workspace for new challenge and adventure.

 :1st_place_medal:Due to my enthusiasm for Data Science, I took courses on data preprocessing, manipulating, wrangling, analysing and vizualizing tools such as SQL, Power BI, Python and Data Analytics.

 :technologist:Now I'm working on Machine Learning in Python.

-I know here is the best platform in order to sharing projects about this learning steps for everyone thinking like me.
+:100:I know here is the best platform in order to sharing projects about this learning steps for everyone thinking like me.

 :mega:I'm waiting contributions from everyone who is interested in this topics that like me.
 And i'm willing to work with others who interested in same field.